johannsteinecker/johannsteinecker/README.md

 ❤️ Added Python to favourites

 🧪 Running tests
-  ✔️ core module passed with a coverage of 100%
-  ✔️ configuration module passed with a coverage of 100% ✔️ love module passed with a coverage of 69%
+  ✔️ thermodynamics module passed with a coverage of 100%

-🎂 Johann Steinecker up N runnin' on port 6969
+🎂 Johann Steinecker up N runnin' on port 8000
 ```